camtrees/camtrees.github.io/tree-managers-pages/tree-tag-proposal.md

 A **Tree Manager** is the person who either:

-- Grows a chestnut seedling from a nut, or
+- Receives seedlings from a grower, greenhouse, or another source, or
-- Receives seedlings from a grower, greenhouse, or another source.
+- Grows a chestnut seedling from a nut

 The Tree Manager is responsible for: